AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Management/Account_Role_1.md

 # Roles

-A `Role` is used to manage access within an OSIsoft Cloud Services (OCS) tenant.
+A `Role` is used to manage access within an OSIsoft Cloud Services (OCS) account.
 All users are assigned the Account Member role by default.
-There are two predefined Roles for OCS tenants.
+There are two predefined Roles for OCS accounts.
 Check the user or client role APIs for more information.
 - Account Administrator
 - Account Member